SoftBank to raise $41 billion to expand share buyback, cut debt

 Beyond the buyback, proceeds will be used for repaying debt, buying back bonds and boosting cash reserves, reflecting Son’s “firm and unwavering confidence” in the business, it said in a statement.

-The asset sales come during a growing financial squeeze on SoftBank and its $100 billion Vision Fund, which has recorded two consecutive quarters of losses as its tech bets fall short, with global economic growth stuttering due to the coronavirus pandemic.
+The asset sales come as SoftBank’s conglomerate discount, or the difference between its market capitalization and the value of its assets, last week yawned to a record 73%.

+“That’s a wakeup call that investors are really worried,” Boodry said, overriding Son’s previous reticence to sell down his portfolio.

-SoftBank is being drawn into a fight over a major soured bet, co-working startup WeWork, as it eyes pulling out of a $3 billion bid to buy additional shares.
+High on the list of pressing problems is a fight brewing over a major soured bet, co-working startup WeWork, as SoftBank eyes pulling out of a $3 billion bid to buy additional shares.

 Reporting by Sam Nussey; Editing by Muralikumar Anantharaman